 - Hill Announces Intention To Resume Superintendent Duties

 Scientists Discover Details Of 'Kamikaze' Ants

 Originally published on Mon September 12, 2011 5:52 pm

 We stumbled upon a tiny report in this week's New Scientist that is so exquisitely gross, we can't help but pass it on.

 In a new study published in the journal Acta Zoologica, Johan Billen of the Catholic University of Leuven (KUL), Belgium and his team report on a kind of ant that's especially evolved to kill itself in order to save the nest.

-How it does it is the gross part: The ant of Borneo will grab on to an invading creature and blow itself up, releasing a lethal yellow goo.
+How it goes about it is the gross part: The ant of Borneo will grab on to an invading creature, and squeeze itself to death all the while releasing a lethal yellow goo.